khundoraemon/public/README.md

 # Notes
 All bugs were responsibly reported to Google via [Bug Hunters](https://bughunters.google.com/) or through direct instruction of responsible disclosure & error reporting via Google Gemini AI App.
 This repo is for ethical, educational, and professional purposes only.
-Better Security through ethical research and responsible disclosure
+Better Security through ethical research and responsible disclosure.